Commercial Air Conditioning, Commercial HVAC, Preventive Maintenance Agreements

-An AC has drain lines for water, refrigerant coils and air ducts, all of which have the potential to become contaminated if not regularly cleaned.
-The sources of these contaminants are many, from grime, mold, and even pest droppings, to chemicals and pathogens that make you sick.
+An AC has drain lines and pans which have the potential to become contaminated if not regularly cleaned.
+Contaminants include dust and grime, mold, VOCs, vehicle exhaust, pest droppings, and chemicals along with pathogens that can make you sick.

 That buildup of grime can cause strain on the system and lead to compressor failure.

 The easiest way to prevent compressor failure covers all 8 steps at once.
 It’ll keep your AC running smoothly and save you costly repairs and service interruptions.
 The best part is you won’t have to lift a finger.